TheBigTaco/Tetris/documentation.md

 ## Screen

 Contains all objects to be displayed on the screen.
-(0, 0) point is top-left.
+(0, 0) is top-left.

 #### Constructor